scoutapp/scout_apm_node/README.md

 ## Development

-To get started developing `scout-apm-client`, run:
+To get started developing `@scout_apm/scout-apm`, run:

 ```shell
 $ make dev-setup
 ```

-This will set up the necessary environment (including git hooks) to get started hacking on `scout-apm-client`.
+This will set up the necessary environment (including git hooks) to get started hacking on `@scout_apm/scout-apm`.

 This repository comes with a few development aids pre-installed, via `make` targets: